bernerdschaefer/talks/go-without-the-os/slides.md

 ## Hardware
 ## *Operating System*

+^ Interfaces with the Hardware
+  Drivers...
+  Userspace

 ---

 ## Hardware
 ## Operating System
 ## *User Applications*

+^ Where what you're paid for runs

 ---

 ## The operating system
 ## allows programs to share hardware

+^ Safe, hopefully transparent
+  How many people deploy this way?

 ---